digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1 > custom_metrics_k8s_io.json
 ```

-Looking at the file contents you can notice some of the metrics being fetched:
+Looking at the `custom_metrics_k8s_io.json` file contents, you can notice some of the custom metrics exposed by the Kubernetes API server:

 ```json
 {